landray/Solo/readme.md

 # solojs
-A simple SPA engine based on vue
+A simple SPA engine based on vue.js

 ## Install